IMMM-SFA/allen-dumas-etal_2024_npj/figures/README.md

 # Figure Recreation Instructions

 ## Overview
 The majority of figures were created using the output netCDF files from WRF.
 The data for each figure was aggegated from the netCDF files using nco on a Linux server, and the resulting files were used in ArcMap, Python, and R to create the visualizations.
-The initial output netCDF files from worht used a 15 minute timestep.
+The initial output netCDF files from WRF used a 15 minute timestep.

+## Bias Correction
+To adjust the temperature data in response to WRF's cold bias, linear regressions were run on the daily-averaged average temperature for each point location of the DC Airport (DCA) and the National Arboretum against observed values.
+The coefficients for all eight regressions were averaged and then applied to the data to get bias-corrected temperature.

 ## Figure 3
 For the daily-averaged temperature data: